-The Harvard Medical School hosted a Nutrition Symposium entitled “Metabolic Syndrome and Onset of Cancer” and invited top scientists nationwide to present their new research findings.
+Harvard Medical School hosted a Nutrition Symposium entitled “Metabolic Syndrome and Onset of Cancer” and invited top scientists nationwide to present their research findings.
 One of the invited speakers was UCLA scientist James Barnard, PhD, who has published more than 100 studies on the effectiveness of the Pritikin Program.

-At the symposium, Dr. Barnard compellingly argued that prostate cancer is another aspect of the metabolic syndrome.
+At the symposium, Dr. Barnard compellingly argued that prostate cancer is another aspect of the Metabolic Syndrome.

-Metabolic syndrome, one of the fastest growing health concerns worldwide, is comprised of several factors, including excess belly fat, high blood pressure, elevated fasting blood sugar, and high triglycerides.
+Metabolic Syndrome, one of the fastest growing health concerns worldwide, is comprised of several factors, including excess belly fat, high blood pressure, elevated fasting blood sugar, and high triglycerides.
 Numerous studies have found that the syndrome greatly increases the risk of type 2 diabetes and heart disease.

 “And the whole mess is a result of our lifestyle,” asserted Dr. Barnard in his presentation to the Harvard audience.

-Metabolic Syndrome, Prostate Cancer
+Metabolic Syndrome and Cancer

-Using data compiled from men attending the Pritikin Longevity Center, Dr. Barnard demonstrated that the Pritikin Program controlled and even reversed the metabolic syndrome, and, at the same time, lowered levels of IGF-1, a hormone directly linked to prostate cancer growth.
+Using data compiled from men attending the Pritikin Longevity Center, Dr. Barnard demonstrated that the Pritikin Program controlled and even reversed the Metabolic Syndrome, and, at the same time, lowered levels of IGF-1, a hormone directly linked to prostate cancer growth.

 And the changes happened very quickly – after just 13 days of adopting the Pritikin Program.